elbywan/hyperactiv-hooks-demo/README.md

 - Requests are cached by default and only replayed whenever needed

-- Loading and refetching data is possible super easily
+- You can refetch data, and the loading state is handled

 - It is server side rendered

-- Mutating the store using the editable input fields or the console make react re-render components
+- Mutating the store using the editable input fields or the console triggers a rendering

 ### Setup